rakhimov/scram/doc/monte_carlo_simulations.rst

     * Distributions to be supported:

         - Normal
+        - Triangular
-        - Lognormal
+        - Log-Normal
         - Uniform
         - Poisson
-        - Binomial
+        - Binomial [not implemented]
-        - Discrete
+        - Discrete/Histogram [no implemented]
-        - Piecewise Linear Distribution
+        - Piecewise Linear Distribution [no implemented]
+        - Beta [no implemented]
-        - Triangle
+        - Gamma [no implemented]

 #.
 Sampling probability distributions and calculating the total equation.
    *Not Supported Yet*

 #.
+Statistical analysis.
+The resulting distributions. *Not Supported Yet*
+#.
+Sensitivity analysis. *Not Supported Yet*
+#.
+Bayesian statistics. *Not Supported Yet*
+#.
 Output results and analysis.
+[Partial support]